CodechefVaibhav/Dynamic-Logging/README.md

 # Dyanmic Logging Configuration

-This project demonstrates a Spring Boot application with advanced features, including Redis integration and asynchronous logging configuration.
+This project demonstrates a Spring Boot application with advanced features, including Docker, Redis integration and asynchronous logging configuration.
 The project is structured to showcase best practices for managing logs and data across a distributed environment.

 ---